Gaston Chérau

 Gaston Chérau (6 November 1872 – 20 April 1937) was a French man of letters and journalist.

 Biography

 The son of an industrialist, Gaston Chérau died in Boston during a lecture tour.
 A journalist and chronicler, he regularly gave the press his impressions of travel.

-In 1911, he traveled through Tripolitania conquered by the Italians on behalf of Le Matin newspaper.
+In 1911, he traveled through Tripolitania during the Italo-Turkish War on behalf of Le Matin newspaper.

 In 1914, he was a war reporter for the newspaper L'Illustration in Belgium and the North of France.

 A fertile novelist of the province, his pen is very influenced by the Berry where he had family roots, stayed a part of his childhood, and where he returned assiduously on vacation in a second home until the end of his life.

 He was elected a member of the Académie Goncourt in 1926.

 He was also interested in cinema and wrote the dialogues of the film Les Deux mondes (1930) directed by Ewald Andreas Dupont.